sjhogge/PokeScrape/README.md

 http://developer.tcgplayer.com/developer-application-form.html

-You will need to install the pandas and requests libraries to get this to work correctly: pip install pandas pip install requests
+You will need to install the requests library to get this to work correctly: pip install requests

 Once you get everything set up, you will want to run 'get_token.py' to request a vaild Access Token that will be used to get all the sweet sweet pokemon card data.